-&lt;sup>4However, as discussed in Sec.14.6.4, the reactor antineutrino flux measurement at Daya Bay [143, 199] is consistent with the old flux predictions and the flux measurement results in the previous short-baseline reactor neutrino oscillation experiments.
+5However, as discussed in Sec.14.6.4, the reactor antineutrino flux measurement at Daya Bay [196,197] is consistent with the old flux predictions and the flux measurement results in the previous short-baseline reactor neutrino oscillation experiments.

 Figure 14.10: Left: Status of the 2+2 oscillation scenarios from Ref.
-[202] ( $\eta_S = \sum_i |U{is}|^2$ where i runs over the two massive states mostly relevant for solar neutrino oscillations).
-In the figure also shown are the values of $\chi^2{PC}$ and $\chi^2{PG}$ relevant for parameter consistency test and parameter where $\Delta \equiv \Delta m{41}^2 L/4E$ and one can define effective mixing angles
+[200] $(\eta_S = \sum_i |U{is}|^2)$ where i runs over the two massive states mostly relevant for solar neutrino oscillations).
+In the figure also shown are the values of χ^2{PC} and χ^2{PG} relevant for parameter consistency test and parameter goodness of fit, respectively.
+Right: Present status of 3+1 oscillation scenarios from Ref.
+[201].

-In here $\alpha = e, \mu$ and $U{\alpha 4}$ are the elements of the lepton mixing matrix describing the mixing of the 4th neutrino mass state with the electron and muon flavour.
-In this scenario there is no sensitivity to CP violation in the the $\Delta$ driven oscillations, so the relations above are valid for both neutrinos and antineutrinos.
+to CP violation in the the Δ driven oscillations, so the relations above are valid for both neutrinos and antineutrinos.
 At linear order in the mixing elements one can derive a relation between the amplitudes of appearance and disappearance probabilities:

-$$4\sin^2 2\theta{\mu e} \approx \sin^2 2\theta{ee} \sin^2 2\theta{\mu\mu} \,. \tag{14.89}$$
+$$4\sin^2 2\theta{\mu e} \approx \sin^2 2\theta{ee} \sin^2 2\theta{\mu\mu}. \tag{14.89}$$

 This relation implies a constraint between the possible results in disappearance and appearance experiments.
-Consequently it is not trivial to find a consistent description to all the SBL anomalies.
-Over the years, different groups have performed a variety of such global analysis leading to quantitative different conclusions on the statistical quality of the global fit (see for example [203-208], see also Refs.
-[209, 210] for recent reviews on the subject).
-Generically the results of the global analysis show that there is significant tension between groups of different data sets - in particular between appearance and disappearance results - and Eq.(14.89) makes it difficult to obtain a good global fit as illustrated in the right panel in Fig.14.10 taken from Ref.
-[203] which concluded that 3+1 scenario is excluded at $4.7\sigma$ level.
+Consequently, it is not trivial to find a consistent description to all the SBL anomalies.
+Over the years, different groups have performed a variety of such global analyses leading to different quantitative conclusions on the statistical quality of the global fit (see for example [201-206], see also Refs.
+[207,208] for recent reviews on the subject).
+Generically, the results of the global analysis show that there is significant tension between groups of different data sets - in particular between appearance and disappearance results - and Eq.(14.89) makes it difficult to obtain a good global fit as illustrated in the right panel in Fig.14.10 taken from Ref.
+[201] which concluded that 3+1 scenario is excluded at 4.7σ level.

 A straightforward question to ask is whether the situation improves if more neutrino states at the eV scale are introduced.
-Simplest extension is the introduction of 2 states with eV scale mass splittings, $\nu_4$ and $\nu_5$ .
-The ordering of the states can be such that $\Delta m{41}^2$ and $\Delta m{51}^2$ are both positive ("3+2") or one of them is negative ("1+3+1").
-From the point of view of the description of the data the most important new qualitative feature in that now non-zero CP violation at $E/L \sim eV^2$ is possibly observable [206, 211-213].
-This allows some additional freedom in fitting neutrino versus anti-neutrino data from LSND and MiniBooNE together.
-However, it still holds that a nonzero $\nu{\mu} \rightarrow \nu{e}$ appearance at SBL necessarily predicts SBL disappearance for both $\nu{e}$ and $\nu{\mu}$ .
-So, generically, the tension between appearance and disappearance results remains, thought differences in the methodology of statistical quantification of the degree of agreement/disagreement in these scenarios can lead to different conclusions on whether they can provide a successful description of all the data [203, 209, 210].
-Cosmological observations can provide complementary information on the number of relativistic neutrino states in thermal equilibrium in the early Universe and on the sum of their masses which sets further constrains on light sterile neutrino scenarios (see Section 26, Neutrinos in cosmology).
+The simplest extension is the introduction of 2 states with eV scale mass splittings, ν_4 and ν_5 .
+The ordering of the states can be such that Δm{41}^2 and Δm{51}^2 are both positive ("3+2"), or one of them is negative ("1+3+1").
+From the point of view of the description of the data, the most important new qualitative feature is that now, non-zero CP violation at $E/L \sim \text{eV}^2$ is possibly observable [204, 209-211].
+This allows some additional freedom in fitting neutrino versus antineutrino data from LSND and MiniBooNE together.
+However, it still holds that a non-zero $\nu{\mu} \rightarrow \nu{e}$ appearance at SBL necessarily predicts SBL disappearance for both ν{e} and ν{μ} .
+So, generically, the tension between appearance and disappearance results remains, though differences in the methodology of statistical quantification of the degree of agreement/disagreement in these scenarios can lead to different conclusions on whether they can provide a successful description of all the data [201, 207, 208].
+Cosmological observations can provide complementary information on the number of relativistic neutrino states in thermal equilibrium in the early Universe and on the sum of their masses, which sets further constraints on light sterile neutrino scenarios (see Chapter 26 of this Review, "Neutrinos in cosmology").

-14.9 Laboratory Probes of $\nu$ Mass Scale and its Nature
+14.9 Laboratory Probes of ν Mass Scale and its Nature